jaybeeuu/js-demos/module-spotting/README.md

   c: function() { console.log('This had better do all those other things...'); }
 };

-module.exports.d: function() { console.log('hmmm... something\'s missing.'); }
+module.exports.d = function() { console.log('hmmm... something\'s missing.'); }
-exports.e = 'A message of love and peace an how we can all just get along if we tried.'
+exports.e = 'A message of love and peace an how we can all just get along if we tried.';
 ```

-In this case any module importing `someStoopidModule` will only ba able to use `c` and `d` because `a`, `b` `e` were defined on an object which will have been tied up by the garbage collector...
-For this reason you should be cautious about mixing `module.exports` and `exports` and in general only use one or the other. you might also see this: `module.exports = exports = ...` which allows `exports` to be used _after_ module.exports has been set.
+In this case any module importing `missingModule` will only ba able to use `c` and `d` because `a`, `b` `e` were defined on an object which will have been tied up by the garbage collector...
+For this reason you should be cautious about mixing `module.exports` and `exports` and in general only use one or the other.You might also see this: `module.exports = exports = ...` which allows `exports` to be used _after_ `module.exports` has been set.
 Still anything written to it before will be lost.

 On the whole though `CommonJS` is a reasonably good module system it's syntax is terse and there aren't many gotchas.
 It has a clean syntax and the `require` statements which pull in code can go anywhere in the file which can lend readability.
 On the down side the `require` statements can go anywhere so the dependencies of a file are not necessarily obvious.
 We haven't talked about cyclic dependencies (module A depends on B depends on A) but `CommonJS` [handles](https://nodejs.org/docs/latest/api/modules.html#cycles) them reasonably robustly.